 Wig or Hair Extensions

 It’s quite self-explanatory.
-Wig or hair extensions have assisted hundreds of people in coping with hair loss of their long, gorgeous locks, as well as people who want to look good.
+Wigs or hair extensions have assisted hundreds of people in coping with hair loss of their long, gorgeous locks, as well as people who want to look good.

-Wigs are often used by cancer patients, aside from cancer patients, people who genetically can’t grow hair, or individual who have problems with hair loss as well as by the fashion industry.
+Cancer patients often use wigs, aside from cancer patients, people who genetically can’t grow hair, or individuals who have problems with hair loss, as well as by the fashion industry.

 Human hair wigs are mainly derived from Asia, India, Eastern Europe, as well as in South America.
 Some of this came from hair donations or sold into wig companies in any hair length.

 The wig is lush, long-lasting, and has a natural appearance.
-There are many fabulous wigs that are made of human hair.
+Many fabulous wigs are made of human hair.

 See Related: How to Make Home More Energy Efficient